 Also be sure to verify the voltage going into the fixture.
-The LED kits and new fixtures usually operate between 120-277V (multivolt).
-If you have a 347V or 480V system, you will need some step down transformers so it steps down the voltage to run with the LED driver.
+The LED kits in new fixtures usually operate between 120-277V (multivolt).
+If you have a 347V or 480V system, you will need some step down transformers so it lowers the voltage to accommodate the LED driver.

 Step 2: Define your goals

-The kits currently use between 100 and 200 watts of power, producing between 55% and 80% energy savings vs. existing systems.
-Typically the higher the wattage, the brighter the bulb is.
+LED kits currently use between 100 and 200 watts of power, producing between 55% and 80% energy savings vs. existing systems.
+Typically the higher the wattage, the brighter the bulb.

 Increase in light levels (brightness)

-Regardless of how the space was originally designed, you may want to decrease the brightness to save energy or increase it depending on what you are doing in the space Usually you can decrease it for storage or warehouse use and will need to increase light levels for areas like car repair shops, manufacturing, showrooms, and sports lighting.
+Regardless of how the space was originally designed, you may want to decrease the brightness to save energy or increase it depending on what you are doing in the space.
+Usually you can decrease brightness for storage or warehouse use and will need to increase light levels for areas like car repair shops, manufacturing, showrooms, and sports lighting.

 Increase in light quality - CRI(Color Rendering Index)/bringing out the colors on the ground

-LED will bring a really nice increase to the light quality, regardless of what kit you decide.
-This is because the CRI (color rendering index) is higher and the LED technology looks like more of a pure/sunshine light source to the human eye than does old HID sources.
+LED will bring a really nice increase to the light quality, regardless of what kit you choose.
+This is because the CRI (color rendering index) is higher and the LED technology looks like more of a pure/sunshine light source to the human eye than old HID sources.

 Eliminate lighting maintenance costs

 Good quality kits have a 3-5 year warranty with a rated life of 30,000-50,000+ hours, which translates to about 10-20 years at 8 hours a day.